-The Ethiopian crash in 2019 was an unexpected incident that created an uproar among the flight industry.
+The Ethiopian crash 2019 was an unexpected incident that created an uproar in the flight industry.
 Boing, the plane manufacturer, was among the bodies that were deemed responsible.

 Established in 1945 by Ethiopia’s last ruler Haile Selassie, with the expectation of modernizing and shaking off the nation’s picture, Ethiopian airlines becomes a symbol for Ethiopia on the sky of the earth since then.
 It is the biggest aircraft in Africa and one of the only airlines that are rarely known for an Ethiopian crash of an airplane.

 The Airlines joined Star Alliance Network, a universal carrier organization giving it access to more courses with accomplice aircraft, in 2011.
 Since then it has extended its number of planes to 111 so as to take the title of the biggest airlines on the continent of Africa, traveling to 106 international flights and 23 local ones.

 Besides its operation, Ethiopian airlines have additionally been helping other African national airways.
 It owns a 49% stake in Malawi Airlines and a 45% stake in Zambia Airways and has reported designs to enable revive another airway in Mozambique.

 It is also undertaking a negotiation to establish its base in its neighboring country, Djibouti, and another one on the central African country, chad.
 Accomplishing all this achievement the airlines have also bestowed with international awards and recognitions.
 It has won “Best Airline Staff Service in Africa” for its services given to its customers.
 It has also taken the title for “’ Africa’s Best Business Class Airline”.